NadiraSaip-zz/ansible-ssm-agent/README.md

 ```
 cd ansible-ssm-agent/
 ```
 In order to make changes in yaml files you have to create your own repository and copy paste my playbook content.
-After you have done changes git commit and git pull it.
+After you have done changes git commit and git push it.
 Run the below command to check errors.
 ````
 ansible-playbook ssm-agent.yaml --check
 ````